 “Don’t worry about that.”

 “Excuse me.”
 Parkinson called to a nurse who’d tucked her head at the door.
 After briefly giving her some instructions, he sat back.
 “The results take about two days.”

 “No, let’s not take chances.”

 “Man, this was a big blunder.”
-Justin let go of his hand and focussed his tearful eyes on Parkinson.
-“I just don’t know what came over me… Katie was always there for me… she sacrificed everything
+Justin straightened.
+“I just don’t know what came over me.
+Katie sacrificed everything for me and the kids.
+Will she ever forgive me?”

 would understand how sorry he was.
 Only in his silent prayers would he speak his heart to God and beg for His mercy.

-Parkinson buried Justin’s palm in his.
-“It’ll be okay… Trust me.
-Just ask her for forgiveness… it might take time but she’ll forgive you.”
+Parkinson tapped him on the shoulders.
+“Just ask her for forgiveness.
+It might take time but she’ll forgive you.”

 © Copyright 2020 reaganwyatt.
 All rights reserved.